aica-technology/api/docs/docs/reference/02-manual-installation-launch.md

 import TabItem from '@theme/TabItem';

 The following sections explain how the installation and launch steps of the AICA Launcher can be performed manually.
 The pre-requisites are still a valid license and a host with Docker installed.
+For the rest of this guide, it will be assumed that a valid license has been saved to a file called `aica-license.toml` on the host machine.

 ## Logging in to the AICA package registry

-To authenticate docker to login and pull images from the registry, run the following command:
+To authenticate docker to login and pull images from the registry, run the following command (no replacement of `USERNAME` required):

 ```shell
 cat aica-license.toml | docker login registry.licensing.aica.tech -u USERNAME --password-stdin
 ```

 ## Configuring AICA packages with a manifest file